Andrea Shaw: Physique career

-Amateur

-Over the next eight years, Andrea took a break from competing, instead focusing on studying and researching exercises, obtaining a new trainer, and subscribing to magazines such as Oxygen Mag, Muscle & Fitness Hers, Shape, and Muscular Development.
-She changed her major and found a program that specifically address experience and sports science.
-In 2016, she decided to resume competing and switched to physique.
-After competing in six competitions, she placed 2nd at the 2018 Nationals, qualifying herself for an IFBB pro card.
+Over the next eight years, Shaw took a break from competing, instead focusing on studying and reading (Oxygen Magazine, Muscle & Fitness, Shape, and Muscular Development), researching exercise, and obtaining a new trainer.
+She returned to school and found a program that specifically addressed experience and sports science.
+In 2016, Shaw decided to resume competing and switched to physique.
+After competing in six competitions, she placed 2nd at the 2018 Nationals, qualifying for an IFBB pro card.
 She went on to attend the 2019 Toronto Pro, placing 11th.